DiffPD: Differentiable Projective Dynamics

-Another particle-based strategy is to approximate soft-body dynamics with graph neural networks~\cite{li2018learning,sanchez2020learning}, which is naturally equipped with differentiability, but may result in physically implausible behaviors.
-Our work is most similar to Real2Sim~\cite{hahn2019real2sim}, which uses a differentiable implict FEM simulator for system identification.
-However, Real2Sim solves both forward simulation and backpropagation with Newton's method and requires expensive linearzation of the system dynamics.
-On the contrary, DiffPD solves the same governing equations with implicit time integration, but accelerates both forward simulation and backpropagation significantly.
+Another particle-based strategy is to approximate soft-body dynamics with graph neural networks~\cite{li2018learning,sanchez2020learning}, which is naturally equipped with differentiability but may result in physically implausible behaviors.
+Our work is most similar to \citet{hahn2019real2sim} and~\citet{Geilinger2020add}, which use differentiable implicit FEM simulators.
+Compared with other differetiable deformable body simulators~\cite{hahn2019real2sim, Geilinger2020add, liang2019differentiable, qiao2020scalable} that systematically apply a combination of the adjoint method and sensitivity analysis to derive gradients, DiffPD puts a special focus on a more strategic backpropagation scheme that leverages the unique structure in Projective Dynamics, leading to empirically faster gradient computation.
+Finally, DiffPD is also relevant to~\citet{Li2020IPC} that introduce a contact-aware Newton-type solver and handle contact robustly with a differentiable barrier function for soft-body simulation.
+Although~\citet{Li2020IPC} do not discuss gradient computation or present applications that benefit from these gradients, they show that the whole contact model is differentiable in theory, from which we believe applications using differentiable simulation in the future can benefit a lot.